cloudprismedu/course-details/01-AWS-Cloud-Solutions-Architect.md

 <details>
     <summary>Module 2: Introduction to Cloud Computing & AWS</summary>

 In this module you will learn general cloud computing concepts, basics of Amazon Web Services (AWS) and gain an understaing of the fundamental systems on which the cloud is based.

+### **Topics Learn:**

 -   What is Cloud Computing?
 -   Features and Benefits of Cloud Computing